 The outline of the rest of the paper is as follows.
 Section 2 presents the sources and methods used to derive the city-augmented GMRIO framework.
 In section 2.1 we briefly explain the computation method for the total CF in line with the literature.
 Section 2.3 explains the information requirements and methodological choices involved in the derivation of a workable city final consumption vector using micro observations from the ES-HBS.
 In section 2.2 we document the process by which we construct a city input-output series from 2010 to 2021 to be then included coherently within FIGARO, which includes the derivation of the rest-of-the-nation and international requirement coefficients.
 Section 2.4 explains the construction of the city AEA.
-Section 3 presents the empirical results, which separates the perspective of the city's activity (GDP) in 3.1 from households' consumption in 3.2.
+Last for section 2, 2.5 shows the methodology applied to obtain the structural decomposition of the city's CF into an intensity, a trade, a technology, and consumption level component, as well as how we are able to simulate changes to global supply chains parsimoniously.
+Section 3 presents the empirical results, which separates the perspective of the city's activity (GDP) in 3.1 from households' consumption in 3.2 and from the structural decomposition with the trade and consumption scenarios in 3.3.
 In sections 3.1 and 3.2 we emphasize the geographical and group-wise (industry or consumption purpose) distribution of embedded emissions, but it is in the latter that we go in more depth about the distributional drivers of total emissions from the perspective of household choices.
 We conclude with a section 4 discussing the main takeaways, implications, and limitations of the empirical results.